Neyami/Controllable-NPCs/README.md

 Primary Attack: Shoot
 Secondary Attack: Deploy and retire
 Tertiary Attack: Toggle between first- and third-person view
+Use: Exit turret

 Turret replenishes ammo when retired
-When active and not shooting, nearby enemies will be highlighted (experimental)
+When active and not shooting, nearby enemies will be highlighted

 <BR>